 I love the way teaching with comprehensible input transformed my learners’ experience and also transforms other teachers’ classrooms every day.
 I love the revolution that discovering Teaching Proficiency through Reading and Storytelling brought to my classroom.
 But I think that one of the reasons some teachers very vocally oppose TPRS is that they think they have to use every strategy that is identified with TPRS-related approaches.
 It’s not true.
 I have never done person-of-the-day or a one-word-image and probably never will.
 I don’t require learners to give pretend responses.
 I don’t speak as slowly as I possibly can or use English as my go-to method for establishing meaning.
 It’s fine if you do, and it’s fine if you don’t – as long as you’re making meaning for a purpose with your learners.
 Check out which strategies I’ve typically avoided in this 7th-most-popular post.

 One of my oldest posts was about my journey being dropped into preschool Spanish from being a primarily high school teacher.
-I think I share this post more than any other in response to questions via email and social media, probably because of my work with Calico Spanish.
+I think I share this post more than any other in response to questions via email and social media.
 A lot of teachers are wondering if and what they can accomplish with precious minutes with the littlest learners, and this post resonates with them still.

 5. Your 15-minute(ish) guide to the new NCSSFL-ACTFL Can-Do Statements

 It’s very telling that this post made it so high on this list given how late in the life of my blog I published it.
 I think for a lot of teachers, the Can-Do Statements are some lofty guiding light, but the practical application gets fuzzy or unnecessarily difficult, and I’ve been on a mission to change that.

 You know, I wouldn’t have called myself much of an expert on brain breaks, but in any case, it seems a lot of you are looking for new ideas for these!